unaizafaiz/load_balancers_cloudsimplus/README.md

 **Challenges faced**
 - We attempted scaling our basic architecture to assume higher number of Datacenters, VMs, Hosts along with higher number of dynamic cloudlets.
-While we were able to achieve scaling with the simple Cloudlet tasks designed for Clousim Plus, we faced dynamic VM allocation exceptions due to transfer of packets between the tasks designed for Network Cloudlets.
+While we were able to achieve scaling with the simple Cloudlet tasks designed on Clousim Plus, we faced dynamic VM allocation exceptions due to transfer of packets between the tasks designed for Network Cloudlets.
 As using Network Cloudlets was a pre-requisite for the project, we performed our simulation on a limited scale network cloud environment.

 **Conclusion:**